iterative/dvc.org/content/docs/start/experiments.md

 ### ℹ️ More information about metrics

 Metrics are what you use to evaluate your models.
-DVC associates metrics to experiments to compare them.
-DVC allows any scalar values to be used as metrics.
-You can specify metrics JSON or YAML 1.2 formatted file using `dvc exp init --metrics`, and write the metrics file in the code.
+DVC associates metrics to experiments for later comparison.
+Any scalar value can be used as a metric.
+You can specify text files to contain metrics using `dvc exp init --metrics`, and write them in the experimentation code.

 An alternative to manual metrics generation is to use [DVCLive](/doc/dvclive) to generate these files.
 Please refer to the documentation for details.